Project AWARE

 Do you want to learn more about comprehensive school mental health systems but don't know where to start?
 Are you looking for information and resources to address mental health needs in schools?
 No matter where you are in your learning journey, the Project AWARE team will assist you!
 For technical assistance, reach out to us at [email protected]

-In partnership with Arizona Healthcare Cost Containment System (AHCCCS) and Arizona Department of Health Services (ADHS), the ADE Project AWARE team developed School and Behavioral Health Partnerships: A Resource Guide, which is intended to assist school districts and behavioral health providers in creating seamless partnerships that support Arizona's youth and families.
+In partnership with Arizona Healthcare Cost Containment System (AHCCCS) and Arizona Department of Health Services (ADHS), the ADE Project AWARE team developed the School and Behavional Health Partnerships Resource Guide, which is intended to assist school districts and behavioral health providers in creating seamless partnerships that support Arizona's youth and families.

 Arizona Department of Education received two Project AWARE grants: AWARE I (2018 - 2023) and AWARE II (2021 - 2026).
-With these two grants, ADE is able to support 3 school districts each grant period.
+ADE is able to support 3 school districts each grant period.

 AWARE II Sub-Grantees: